saezlab/prostate-phosphoSWATH_V2/RunCARNIPHAL.md

 I maybe should change the results since they are a bit misleading compare to the Kinase activity results.
-For the CARNIVAL output, blue means active wheres it is the other way around for the Kinase activity heatmaps.
+For the CARNIVAL output, blue means active whereas it is the other way around for the Kinase activity heatmaps.

 In the Carniphal output, it seems interesting the role played by PRKCA.